digia3d/odin-recipes/README.md

 Create main index page
 Add links to a page "recipes"
 Create a page with recipes
+Add recipes
-Add links to the image of the recipes
+Add links to the images of the recipes
+Found code for fraction on google